 You shouldn’t overdo and fall into a slip.
 You may not notice the fine line between “okay, just one glass of soda” and “It’s just a second bottle!”.
 Yes, they will.
 Again, don’t fall into extremities.
 If you are at a family gathering or friend’s party just let yourself a glass of soda and then stick to other drinks.
-Be a and sympathetic but still vigilant adult to yourself.
-You are not going to quit drinking soda in a day or two, it’s a long pathway.
+Be sympathetic to your needs but still vigilant and responsible adult for yourself.
+You are not going to quit drinking soda in a day or two; it’s a long pathway.

 3. Be an adult, schedule!

 You don’t have to keep a diary though.
 Just a mental check for two drinks a day instead of three.
 Once you put a mental checkmark you can actually control it and reduce more effectively.
 Thus, from two drinks a day you can slowly move to “once a day” and then “once a week” on a Saturday night out with the girls or the boys.
 It’s up to you.